Establishing the Assessed Valuation for Elmore County Properties

 The value of your property may change each year depending on real estate market changes.
 An appraiser from our office must visit your property as least once every five years.
 In the other four years, we use information from property sales and from the inspections of other similar properties to estimate the current value for your property.

-Once the values are finalized, an assessment notice with the current valuation will be mailed to each owner by the first Monday of June (June 4, 2018 for this year).
-The resulting information is reviewed by the Idaho State Tax Commission under State of Idaho rules and regulations and if within acceptable ranges, those assessed values are approved for the current tax year.
+Once the values are finalized, an assessment notice with the current valuation will be mailed to each owner by the first Monday of June.
+The resulting information is reviewed by the Idaho State Tax Commission under State of Idaho rules and regulations and, if within acceptable ranges, those assessed values are approved for the current tax year.
 These finalized assessment values will be used by each taxing district in the next step in the property tax process.